eliotstutt/BI-Portfolio/car_subscription_dashboard/readme.md

 🗄️ Data Storage: Imported the dataset as a CSV file into Google BigQuery.

-🛠️ Data Cleaning & Transformation: Processed and cleaned the data when moving it from staging to <br>production tables.
+🛠️ Data Cleaning & Transformation: Processed and cleaned the data when moving it from staging to production tables.

-📈 Dashboard Creation: Connected BigQuery to Google Looker Studio (formerly Data Studio) to design <br>an interactive KPI and analysis dashboard.
+📈 Dashboard Creation: Connected BigQuery to Google Looker Studio (formerly Data Studio) to design an interactive <br>KPI and analysis dashboard.

-🎨 Dashboard Design: Focused on metrics that align with the business model and ensured a design <br>consistent with <br>the brand’s identity.
+🎨 Dashboard Design: Focused on metrics that align with the business model and ensured a design consistent with <br>the brand’s identity.

 <br>